 “It’s a dangerous business, Frodo, going out of your door.
-You step into the Road, and if you don’t keep your feet, there is no telling where you might be swept off to.”
+You step into the Road, & if you don’t keep your feet, there’s no telling where you might be swept off to.”

 ~ Bilbo Baggins